 Dealing with other people

-It is our policy to deal with your spouse, partner or parent and any other person who is named on your policy.
+It is not our policy to deal with your spouse, partner or parent without your written consent, we will deal with any person who is named on your policy.
 If you would like someone else to deal with your policy on your behalf on a regular basis please let us know.

 To ensure an efficient and speedy process we will take instruction from you or any other person provided they are named on the policy.
 If you would like someone else to deal with your claim on your behalf please let us know.